 - Inform and create good perceptions regarding your company and services?

 - Assist you in introducing a new service or product to your market?

 - Generate sales or leads?

 - Mitigate the impact of negative publicity and/or corporate crisis?

-You may be wondering why I am asking you these things at the beginning of a tutorial that is supposed to show you how to create and your develop publicity plan?
+You may be wondering why I am asking you these things at the beginning of a tutorial that is supposed to show you how to create and your develop public relations plan?
 The answer is easy.
-In order for your publicity and media plan to be successful it's first most important to determine and define your objective.
+In order for your public relations and media plan to be successful it's first most important to determine and define your objective.
 With a clear objective in mind you have laid the ground work to the complete the remainder of this tutorial.

 - Step 2: Define your goals in achieving this objective.
 It is important that your goals be specific, measurable, results-oriented and time-bound.
 These goals must be in-line with your overall business, marketing, and sales objectives.

 - Step 3: Determine who your target audience consists of.
 Who is it that you want to reach with this campaign?
 What do you want your key message to be?